 - Perform a quick search of the immediate area.

 - Collect the following information about the missing individual:

 - o Name

-- o Age
+- Age

-- o Sex
+- Sex

 - o Skin color

 - o Hair color

 - o Height

-- o Weight
+- Weight

-- o Clothing
+- Clothing

-- o Location last seen
+- Location last seen

 - o Was the missing individual with anyone else?

 - Does the reporting party have any recent pictures of the missing individual readily available?

 - Call 911.

 - Explain the situation and relay the information that you have collected.

 - Follow directions provided by law enforcement personnel.